leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 *Rear Gantry - 2*
 {: .fs-2 .text-grey-dk-000 }

+On the carriage mount (left), you can see how the magnets press into the exposed wires, completing the circuit when the probe is grabbed.

 ![Rear Gantry - 3](../../../../assets/images/micron-29-rear-gantry-3.jpg)
 *Rear Gantry - 3*
 {: .fs-2 .text-grey-dk-000 }